-On October 5, 2011, the Corporation announced that MRDM would enter into a committed arrangement with Macquarie Bank for a project loan facility (the "Facility").
-In conjunction with this MRDM, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the Project's Capex at R\$1.90 to US\$1.00 and Opex at R\$1.983 to US\$1.00.
+In conjunction with the entering into of the Facility, MRDM, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the Project's Capex at R\$1.90 to US\$1.00 and Opex at R\$1.983 to US\$1.00.
 In addition and concurrently with the currency swaps, MRDM entered into a gold price protection program comprised of 216,600 ounces of gold (approximately 26% of the open-pit reserves) which were sold forward at a price of \$1,600 per ounce representing a notional amount of \$346,560,000.